OGsoundFX/C-Workshop/README.md

    - **JavaScript**: Often used for web development, JavaScript is a high-level language that runs in web browsers, providing dynamic functionality to web pages.
    - **Ruby**: Known for its simplicity and productivity, Ruby is a high-level language commonly used for web development and scripting.
    - **Swift**: Developed by Apple, Swift is a high-level language used for iOS, macOS, watchOS, and tvOS app development.
 It's designed to be modern, safe, and expressive.

+## Ruby
+Ruby was created by Yukihiro Matsumoto (Matz) and released in 1995.
+It's known for its simplicity and productivity, often used for web development, scripting, and other applications.
+The **Matz's Ruby Interpreter (MRI)**, which is the original Ruby interpreter, is implemented in C. This means that the core functionality of Ruby is written in C code.

 ## Writting our first program in C "Hello World!"
 > note: Exercie in folder **1-HelloWorld**